-Measles is experiencing a historic resurgence in the United States, largely as a result of declining vaccination rates in certain regions of the country.
 Measles epidemics are nothing new: the measles virus, also known as rubeola, has been plaguing humankind for centuries.
-The current outbreak, however, is different from those that occurred regularly in the pre-vaccine area, because it is taking place within a highly vaccinated population.
-This results in potential confusion for the public and in complications for physicians, epidemiologists and clinical microbiology labs working to identify infected patients and to track and control the outbreak.
-In a recent post, we discussed the laboratory diagnosis of measles in the post-elimination era; here we will explore some common sources of confusion and misconceptions about the current measles outbreak in the U.S. and similar epidemics in populations where most people have been vaccinated.
+However, the current influx in cases differs from outbreaks that occurred regularly in the pre-vaccine area, because, despite decreasing vaccination rates, it is taking place within a highly vaccinated population.
+This results in potential confusion for the public, and in complications for physicians, epidemiologists and clinical microbiology labs working to identify infected patients and to track and control cases.
+Here, we explore some common sources of confusion and misconceptions about the spread of measles in populations where most people have been vaccinated.

 It is possible to get measles after being vaccinated, but it's extremely rare.

 The measles vaccine (which in the U.S. is always given as part of the combined measles-mumps-rubella (MMR) vaccine) is highly effective, with the standard 2-dose schedule providing protective immunity to approximately 99% of individuals who receive it.
 Routine vaccination of children, with doses usually given at 12 months and 4 years of age, ultimately resulted in successful elimination of measles in the U.S. in the year 2000.